 The Top 20 Eurovision Songs by percentage - 2010 to 2019

-Well we have compiled the list of the best 20 songs ranked by the percentage of their possible total score.
+Before a new decade of Eurovision begins we look back at the top 20 songs that shaped 2010 - 2019 with the best 20 Eurovision Grand Final Songs of the decade 2010 - 2019.
+We have compiled the list of the best 20 songs ranked by the percentage of their possible total score.

 Before we start there are a few notable mentions.
 Out of the “Big Five” countries who automatically qualify for the Grand Final, three entries made it to the top 20, with two of those songs from a country that only returned in 2011 after being on hiatus for more than a decade.

 Also, for those Australian fans a notable Australian vocal powerhouse makes an appearance!
 Finally there are two countries each with three song entries who made it in the top 20.
 Can you guess who and which songs?

 20. Zlata Ognevich - Gravity - UKRAINE - 3rd place in 2013 - 46.93% (214 points out of 456 - average score 5.63 points)

 One of Ukraine’s most memorable entries of the decade, where Zlata is carried on stage by a giant before she sings her world-beat pop song with the infectious melodic hook!

 Ukraine got third place that year, making it the first of four third placed songs, and Ukraine’s second best song to reach our top 20 list for the decade.